 "Sunday in the Street" will convert streets in Fells Point to a car-free community space twice a month, allowing the residents and visitors to enjoy all that the area has to offer in a protected setting closed to motorized traffic.

 This project will be used toward wayfinding components of the Lake Wallace Sensory Trail that helps to improve quality of life for residents, provide new recreational and educational opportunities, and contribute to the town's economic vitality.

 - Boston: City of Boston

 Age-friendly benches will be installed in each of the main street districts to help engage older residents and enhance local economic activity.
 This project will go toward developing a framework for a sustainable city-wide bench program that addresses longer-term issues of installation and maintenance.
+Video

 - Chelsea: City of Chelsea

 Using community designed public art and quick build place-making tools, this project will beautify and activate one full city block on Division Street.
 This is the first important step to link the heart of downtown with the waterfront via a low stress neighborway street.

 This project will construct and activate a custom parklet program, creating public space platforms that convert curbside parking and other elements of the streetscape into vibrant community spaces.

 Designed to develop an innovative transportation model for seniors, veterans and the disabled, this pilot project will deploy electric autonomous passenger shuttles for the purpose of medical appointments, pharmacy visits and community shopping.
 Video

 - Lansing: Allen Neighborhood Center